-and built environment from the pioneers to the modern town planners, developers, landscape architects and civil engineers.
+The study of man and environment to an exploration of the use, design and management of the landscape in Australia, and a consideration of different problems (ecological, economic, political, social, ethical, aesthetic, etc) facing the modern Australian in his urban and rural surroundings.
+Lectures trace the general history of the Australian ecosystem from the earliest evidence of Aboriginal occupation, and analyse changes in the natural and built environment from the pioneers to the modern town planners, developers, land-scape architects and civil engineers.
 The tradition of landscape gardening in Australia, current research in local ecology and its applications to environmental policy, and the development of an awareness of landscape as expressed in art and literature.